-Our hunch is that your study abroad program leader has a number of interesting stories to share.
+Our hunch is that your study abroad program leaders and on-site staff have a number of interesting stories to share.
 Sometimes, the most lasting lessons are learned from simply hearing them.

 Be curious, inquisitive, and open to what your study abroad program leader has to share.

-5. Get their contact details and stay in touch after your study abroad program ends.
+5. Get their contact details and stay in touch after your study abroad program ends—They're GREAT recommenders!